-The purpose of the preoperative evaluation is to determine whether surgery can be performed safely without damaging vital functions.
-This requires a detailed presurgical evaluation to identify seizure type, seizure frequency, and the site of seizure onset, psychological and social functioning and the degree of disability in order to select the most appropriate treatment from a variety of surgical options.
-This type of evaluation is best carried out in a multi-disciplinary epilepsy center experienced in the investigation and treatment of epilepsy, such as the Bromfield Epilepsy Center.
+The purpose of the pre-surgery (also called “preoperative”) evaluation is to determine whether surgery can be performed safely and have a good chance of helping.
+This requires a detailed presurgical evaluation to identify seizure type, seizure frequency, the site of seizure onset, and psychological and social functioning to select the most appropriate treatment from a variety of surgical options.
+This type of evaluation is best carried out in a multi-disciplinary epilepsy center experienced in the investigation and treatment of epilepsy, such as Brigham and Women’s Hospital.

-If you undergo a preoperative evaluation, a variety of specialists will be involved in your care, including neurologists, neurosurgeons, psychologists, nurses, social workers, EEG technologists, occupational therapists and psychiatrists.
+If you undergo a presurgical evaluation, a variety of specialists will be involved in your care, including neurologists, neurosurgeons, psychologists, nurses, social workers, EEG technologists, and others.

-The surgical evaluation process can take from several weeks to several months, depending on individual needs.
-During this process, our entire team considers both the medical and emotional needs of the patients and their families.
+The surgical evaluation process can take from several weeks to several months, depending on your individual needs.
+During this process, our entire team considers both the medical and emotional needs of the patient and their family.

 The primary components of the pre-surgical evaluation include:

-The Edward B. Bromfield Epilepsy team strives to meet the multifaceted medical, psychological and social needs of individuals and families in order to make the experience of having epilepsy surgery as successful as possible.
-Our multidisciplinary team includes neurologists, neurosurgeons, neuropsychologists, neuropsychiatrists, epilepsy nurses, neuro-clinical social workers and EEG laboratory technicians, all defined below.
+The Edward B. Bromfield Epilepsy team at Brigham & Women’s Hospital strives to meet the multifaceted medical, psychological, and social needs of individuals and families in order to make the experience of having epilepsy surgery as successful as possible.
+Our multidisciplinary team includes neurologists, neurosurgeons, neuropsychologists, neuropsychiatrists, epilepsy nurses, neuro-clinical social workers, and EEG laboratory technicians, all defined below.

 Neurologist: A physician who specializes in the nervous system, specifically, epilepsy and the brain.
 After examination and treatment, they may recommend brain surgery for difficult-to-control seizures if there is a strong indication that the electrical discharge is coming from a focal area such as the left or right temporal lobe.